-The area is also significant architecturally since it’s has some of the most interesting and distinguishable collection of architecture of the 20th century that fuses elements of great craftsmanship and intricate detailing, which can easily be seen.
+The area is also significant architecturally since it has some of the most interesting and distinguishable collections of the architecture of the 20th century that fuses elements of great craftsmanship and intricate detailing, which can easily be seen.

 The truth is that Clematis Street is the historical heart of Downtown West Palm Beach, and for good reason.
 Starting at Flagler Drive on the Intracoastal Waterway, you can head down to Clematis Street to get a unique experience of this vibrant South Florida waterfront downtown!

 Here you will find many things to keep you busy all year long.
 And that’s not all.
 The district also offers much to its visitors during winter as well, where you get to visit Farmer’s Market, amongst other attractions that only happen during the cooler months on Clematis Street.

 Clematis Street offers a unique mix of both local retailers and international brands which makes the menu even more interesting.

 Here, you can expect to find French, Italian, Mexican, and Peruvian delicacies, not to mention some of the most delicious Oriental foods as well.

 E.R Bradleys is one of the area’s long-time favorites when it comes to local cuisine.

 The eating destination is perfect for everyone, including families, and has been serving residents of Clematis Street and tourists for years.

 But, this is just one of the many family-friendly restaurants that are sprawled throughout the area’s spectacular waterfront.